DidemEroglu/EyesFollowingTheCursor/README.md

 # EyesFollowingTheCursor
- cursor following eyes animation with JS
+ cursor following eyes animation
+ I learned with this study how to use getBoundingClientRect in JS I will continue making funny works